2004 United States House of Representatives election in Vermont

 The 2004 United States House of Representatives election in Vermont was held on Tuesday, November 2, 2004, to elect the U.S. representative from the state's at-large congressional district.
 The election coincided with the elections of other federal and state offices, including a quadrennial presidential election and an election to the U.S. Senate.

+Incumbent Independent Bernie Sanders won re-election to his eighth and final term in the House of Representatives, defeating Republican Greg Parke and Democrat Larry Drown.
+Sanders would run for and be elected to the United States Senate in 2006, a seat he still holds today.

-As of 2020, this is the last time someone who was not a member of the Democratic or Republican party was elected to the House of Representatives.
+As of 2024, this is the last time someone who was not a member of the Democratic or Republican party was elected to the House of Representatives.